hillbillydev/Tineit-Backend/README.md

 Then you download the repository [here](https://github.com/Tinee/Curriculum-Vitae/archive/master.zip)

-then you unzip the file and place it at your favorite folder.
+then you unzip the file and place it in your favourite folder.

 Then you navigate to the folder with your terminal.